Aug

 Revelation 20:1-2

-And the angels that chose to side with Satan will be hunted down by the saints of Jesus Christ.
+The angels that chose to side with Satan will be hunted down by the saints.

 But the LORD is the true God, he is the living God, and an everlasting king: at his wrath the earth shall tremble, and the nations shall not be able to abide his indignation.
 Thus shall ye say unto them, The gods that have not made the heavens and the earth, even they shall perish [killed by the saints or by the fires of God] from the earth, and from under the heavens.